2020-2021 School Year

 Saddleback Valley Unified School District offers limited busing to specific school sites.
-Annual bus pass sales begin June 3, 2019 at 12:00 p.m. (noon) and end July 5, 2019 at 4:30 p.m.
-Applications are accepted on a first come first serve basis.
+Annual bus pass sales begin May 25, 2020 and end June 26, 2020.
+Applications are accepted on a first come, first served basis.
 The Transportation Department will make every effort to process each application and provide every student with a bus pass; however, our schools have limited bus seating capacity available.
 Students who do not receive a pass due to over capacity will be placed on a wait list in the order received.

-The bus pass application will be available online under Bus Pass Instructions and Application.
-Payment is not required at time of application; payment is required when your application is approved.
-Once the application window has closed, you will be notified by email of your approval by July 19th and a link for payment will be included.
-For your convenience, a two payment option is now available.
-Eligibility guidelines for a free or reduced bus pass are provided under General Information.
+The bus pass application is now online under Bus Pass Instructions and Application.
+Payment is not required at time of application.
+Payment is required when your student is assigned to a bus.
+Eligibility guidelines for a reduced or free bus pass are provided under General Information.

 Application assistance for parents of Linda Vista and San Joaquin Elementary students is available from the school site.
 Please contact your school directly.